-NOTE: Wesleyan faculty and staff retain their email associated with their employment and will continue to use owa.wesleyan.edu to access their Wesleyan email.
+NOTE: Wesleyan employees retain their email associated with their employment and will continue to use their current method of accessing their Wesleyan email.

 Official communications (including financial notices) will be sent to your Wesleyan email address, and you are responsible for reading these messages.
 Your instructors will see only your Wesleyan email address in their class rosters.